Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Looking Towards the Warsaw Observation Tower from the Warsaw Castle Area

-Admission to the top of the Warsaw Observation Tower is 10 Polish Zloty ($2.50).
-Visitors must walk up the narrow steps as there is no elevator.
+Admission to the top of the St. Anne’s Bell Tower is around 10 PLN (cash is typical).
+There is no elevator.

 Looking Towards Sigismund's Column from the Warsaw Tower